June 18, 2026

 Opportunity cost is the cornerstone of economic profit.
 It's what you sacrifice by not pursuing the next-best alternative with your time, money, or resources.

 This is why economic profit reveals whether you're using resources in their highest-value way.
 A tech company deciding between funding new product development or expanding marketing efforts faces a clear opportunity cost trade-off.
-If it chooses marketing and later discovers the new product would've generated higher long-term revenue, that gap is the opportunity cost of the decision.
+If they choose marketing and later discover the new product would've generated higher long-term revenue, that gap is the opportunity cost of the decision.

-Even businesses that look profitable on paper can struggle if they consistently ignore opportunity costs.
-A company earning $100,000 in accounting profit may seem successful, but if it could've earned $120,000 by deploying its resources differently, it actually lost $20,000 in economic profit.
+Even if you look profitable on paper, you can struggle if you consistently ignore opportunity costs.
+You might earn $100,000 in accounting profit and seem successful.
+But if you could earn $120,000 by deploying resources differently, you've actually lost $20,000 in economic profit.
 Tracking opportunity costs helps you spot these gaps before they compound.

 The economic profit formula